More than 80 rectangular turquoise stones set in serrated bezels.

 James Freeland, Navajo

-Paula says - "My personal hatband is shown here on my light hat.
+Paula says - "My personal hatband is shown above on my two hats to give you an idea of scale and classy look.
 The hatband you will receive is the one shown in the detailed photos."

 What is a Hatband?

 Most hats come with a ribbon band of some kind, narrow to wide.
 Depending on the hat, this might look the best.
 Simple.
 Elegant.
 Other hats look great with a touch of horsehair either as a separate hatband or as part of the stampede string.
 Almost any hat looks good with a belt hat band and some look good with beaded hat bands.